-There are exactly 4 groups of order 9 in the group $\mathrm{GL}(\mathbb{F}2^7)$ up to conjugacy.
+There are exactly 4 groups of order 9 in the $GL(\mathbb{F}2^7)$ up to conjugacy.
 Two of them contain the previously excluded group of order 3 and hence can only yield a largest code cardinality of 255.
 The other two groups of order 9 cannot be excluded.
-They have abstract type Z_9 and $Z_3 \times Z_3$.
+They have abstract type C_9 and $C_3 \times C_3$.

 There are 3 conjugacy classes of groups of order 27.
 One of them contains a conjugate of the excluded group of order 3.
-With the methods of Section 4, we see that both groups yield codes of maximum size 309.
+With the methods of Section 4, we see that both groups yields codes of maximum size 309.